Bharath-vaj/odata-v2-salesforce-api/README.md

    - Configure the flow to start automatically when the record page loads, or trigger it based on specific user actions.

 ### 3. Indirect Lookup
 Indirect Lookup is a feature that allows you to link external object records with Salesforce records via an indirect lookup relationship.
 This method does not require additional development efforts or flow configuration.
-By using indirect lookups, you can view external object fields directly on Salesforce record pages as if they were native Salesforce data, simplifying the process of integrating external data.
+By using indirect lookups, you can view external object fields directly on Salesforce record pages as if they were native Salesforce data.

+- **Code Complexity:** `None.` This is the simplest approach with no coding or flow development needed.

+**Process Overview:**
+1. **Create an External Object:**
+   - Define your external object and its fields, including a unique identifier.

+2. **Create a Matching Field:**
+   - In the related Salesforce object, create a custom field to match the external object’s identifier.

+3. **Set Up Indirect Lookup:**
+   - Create an Indirect Lookup Relationship on the external object, linking it to the Salesforce object using the custom field.

+4. **Update Record Page:**
+   - Add the external object fields to the Salesforce record page.